People

 [Email] | [LinkedIn] | [Google Scholar] | [ORCID] | [UoN Staff Page]

-• 2020 - present: Lecturer, Discipline of Chemistry, University of Newcastle
+2020 - present: Senior Lecturer, Discipline of Chemistry, University of Newcastle

-I am a lecturer in chemistry in the School of Environmental and Life Sciences, and hold a joint appointment as an adjunct lecturer at the School of Chemistry at UNSW.
-I work on the use of high throughput polymerisation techniques to design polymer therapeutics, to control the folding of polymers into protein-like mimics, and to design polymers that will bind to proteins, enzymes and antibodies.
-I have expertise in a broad range of polymer chemistry, peptide driven self assembly, drug delivery, tissue engineering and in nanoparticle based biosensing.
+I am a senior lecturer in chemistry in the School of Environmental and Life Sciences with expertise in a broad range of polymer chemistry, peptide driven self assembly, drug delivery, tissue engineering and in nanoparticle based biosensing.

 PhD students